Skip to Main Content

 Aarifa has just completed her PhD project work and is in the final stages of preparing her thesis for submission.
 She uses a genAI tool within her word processor software to help her in proofreading her thesis for spelling and grammatical errors.
 Aarifa only uses it for minor copyediting, she does not use it for re-writing any part of her work.
 She checks the referencing style she is using for her thesis and acknowledges her use of the genAI tool in the appropriate format.

-Aarifa is compliant with Deakin’s guidelines to support the use of Generative AI for researchers because she has only used genAI to support minor copyediting and has declared her use.
+Aarifa is compliant with Deakin’s guidelines to support the use of generative AI for researchers because she has only used genAI to support minor copyediting and has declared her use.

 Cautionary - Case example 3